 - The stars “will fall from heaven”

-It would be comforting to Christians to be able to believe confidently that, if they are living on Earth just before the beginning of The Tribulation, they will ascend, or be “caught up,” to meet Christ in the sky (The Rapture) and go with Him to heaven, thus avoiding having to endure the distress and the suffering that will result from the persecution and the terrible disasters that will occur during The Tribulation.
-However, there are reasons to question the basis for such an expectation.
+Given the foregoing considerations, it would be comforting to Christians to be justified in believing that, if they are living on the earth just before the beginning of the Tribulation, they will ascend, or be “caught up,” to meet Christ in the sky (the Rapture) and go with Him to heaven, thus avoiding having to endure the distress and the suffering that will result from the persecution and the terrible disasters that will occur during the Tribulation.
+However, there are reasons to doubt that such a belief is justified.

-We will consider three basic questions that relate to this matter:
+We will consider two basic questions that relate to this matter:

 - What is the blessed hope for Christians?